 Map your customer journey now and do share it with us. 🙂

-You can track the progress with the respective people in the quarterly or monthly meetings.
-And it is highly important that you do so!
+You can track the progress of the respective people in the quarterly or monthly meetings.
+And you must do so!

 How else will you know that you are going in the right direction?

 Track the number of calls happening, satisfaction rate, number of link clicks, number of registrations, repurchase, NPS score, and more!
-Depending upon your customer and business metrics, do you see any improvements?
+Depending on your customer and business metrics, do you see any improvements?

 Map your behavioral and operational data and see if the results are what you have anticipated!